|SCT4||LNWR Type 4 Signal Cabin

 These were used by many pre-group railway companies, who provided the turntable well using locally sourced material and minor components such as deck planking, rails, handrails and supports.
 The turntable kit, well and detailing parts are available separately to enable the modeller to build the finished turntable to represent a particular prototype.

-The 50′ turntable kit is etched in N/S and includes a new “floating” drive system, carrying wheels, centre bearings, wire, etc. and is priced at £45.00.
+The 50′ turntable kit is etched in N/S and carrying wheels, centre bearings, wire, etc. Also now available a new “floating” drive system as an option

 |TTW50||Vacuum formed 50′ turntable well